malvesealves/vue-webapi-worker-service/README.md

 1. Create a .NET Solution:

-    Use the latest .NET Framework version.
+    Use the latest .NET version.
     Implement the solution using C#.

 2. Project Structure: